mtopircean/essentials-by-livia/README.md

     <button id="delete-product" type="submit">Delete Product</button>
 </form>
 ```
+Created an env.py file to store admin/development credentials.

 ## The Surface Plane
 ### Theme
 When considering the website theme the general idea was to provide a clean, modern look, but maintain also a good level of elegance.
 This was achieved through a well though color selection, limitation on number of elements displayed, and a high use of bootstrap to allow proper alignment and element display in the page.
-Photos and graphic elements used where aligned to the nature and health tematic, but again, maintaining the same clean direction.
+Photos and graphic elements used where aligned to the nature and health thematic, but again, maintaining the same clean direction.

 ### Colour Selection
 Colours where selected in line with the theme, but also to offer a high level of accessibility and contrast.
 It has suffered several changes during the development process as I`ve tried to maintain data clear, easy to read and print.
 The choice was also due to the amount of features present on the website and the interest to create a separation, or a unique identifier to separate them visually.